 Measuring thyroid antibodies is a simple process and can be done in a single blood draw.
 No fasting is required for this test, and it can be run any day of a women’s menstrual cycle, at any time of day.

-For more details on how the thyroid impacts fertility, pregnancy and postpartum health, read my article here.
+I’ve written another article on how the thyroid impacts fertility, pregnancy and postpartum health if you’d like to read more.

-And of course, if you’re in Ontario or the greater Toronto area and are ready to get a naturopathic perspective, you can book an appointment with one of our Naturopathic Doctors at the White Lotus clinic here.
+And of course, if you’re in Ontario or the greater Toronto area and are ready to get a naturopathic perspective, you can book an appointment with one of our naturopathic doctors with a thyroid prescribing license at the White Lotus clinic.
+Online booking is here.

 1 Xie, J., Jiang, L., Sadhukhan, A., Yang, S., Yao, Q., & Zhou, P. et al. (2020).
 Effect of antithyroid antibodies on women with recurrent miscarriage: A meta‐analysis.
 American Journal Of Reproductive Immunology, 83(6). doi: 10.1111/aji.13238